BDS-001/BDS-001.github.io/README.md

 ## Status

-🚧 **Currently Under Construction** 🚧
+✅ **Live and Ready to Visit!** ✅

-The site is being actively developed and refined.
-New features and content are being added regularly.
+The site is now live and can be accessed at [BDS-001.github.io](https://BDS-001.github.io).
+Feel free to explore my projects and professional experience.

 ## Featured Project